The RBA cash rate explained: How it affects you

 What does Unloan do when the cash rate changes?

 When the RBA decides that the cash rate decreases or increases Unloan reviews the impact on our Live-In and Invest interest rates.
-We’ll communicate any changes to our own interest rates that could impact your monthly repayments on our website, and via email.
+We’ll communicate any changes to our own interest rates that could impact your monthly repayments on our website and directly to you via email.

 This article is intended to provide general information only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.
 Please consider seeking financial advice before making any decision based on this information.